epwalsh/obsidian.nvim/README.md

   -- A list of vault names and paths.
   -- Each path should be the path to the vault root.
-If you use the Obsidian app, -- the vault root is the parent directory of the `.obsidian` folder. workspaces = {
+If you use the Obsidian app, -- the vault root is the parent directory of the `.obsidian` folder.
+  -- You can also provide configuration overrides for each workspace through the `overrides` field. workspaces = {
     {
       name = "personal",